Sir Keir Starmer fights on after resisting demands to quit

 Mr Sarwar became the most senior Labour figure to call for Sir Keir to go, citing concern that the “distraction” from Downing Street would harm his party’s chances of unseating the SNP in May’s Holyrood elections.

-But Sir Keir issued a defiant response at Monday night’s meeting of the Parliamentary Labour Party, telling a packed room in Westminster: “I’ve won every fight I’ve ever been in.”
+But Sir Keir issued a defiant response at Monday night’s meeting of the Parliamentary Labour Party (PLP), telling a packed room in Westminster: “I’ve won every fight I’ve ever been in.”

 The Prime Minister said he was “not prepared to walk away” as he received a warm reception from MPs reluctant to join Mr Sarwar in calling for him to quit.